-Daniela Husárová Brindová, MSc.
-(1987) received her Master degree in psychology (Faculty of Arts, P.J. Šafárik University in Košice).
-In 2017 she received her PhD degree in medical sciences at the University of Groningen, The Netherlands.
-During her university studies and after graduation she worked in the psychological centre in work position of psychologist where she worked especially with school-aged children.
-As a researcher at the Department of Health Psychology, she participates in several projects (Health Behaviour in School-Aged Children study, Care4Youth study).
-Her research focuses on psychosocial development and determinants of health in social context of school-aged children with health disadvantage.
-She is also focused on research in health psychology and public health with particular attention to family culture in the context of psychosocial determinants in healthy adolescents.
+Daniela Husárová Brindová, PhD.
+(1987) received her Master degree in Psychology (Faculty of Medicine, PJ Safarik University in Košice), PhD. in Public Health (Faculty of Medicine, PJ Safarik University in Košice), as well as in Health sciences (University of Groningen, The Netherlands).
+During her university studies and after graduation she worked in the psychosocial centre in work position of psychologist where she worked especially with school-aged children.
+Currently, she is a senior researcher at the Department of Health Psychology, Faculty of Medicine, PJ Safarik University in Košice.
+Currently, she is a senior researcher at the Department of Health Psychology, Faculty of Medicine, PJ Safarik University in Košice.
+Currently, she is involved in Care4Youth study oriented on healthy development of children and adolescents with emotional and behavioural problems paying particular attention to their trajectory in the system of care.
+Her research focuses on psychosocial development and determinants of health in social context of vulnerable group of school-aged children.
+She is also focused on research in health psychology and public health with particular focus on family culture in the context of psychosocial determinants in healthy adolescents.
 She participates in projects of national research and scientific agencies (APVV, VEGA).
-In addition, she is a member of national team within Health Behaviour in School-aged children study (HBSC).
-At present time, she is working at the Department of Health Psychology, Institute of Public Health, Medical Faculty, PJ Safarik University in Kosice as a senior researcher.
+In addition, she is a member of national and international team within Health Behaviour in School-aged children study (HBSC), and member of European Health Psychology Society.

 Selected scientific activities and projects:

 |2017 – 2020||Health literacy in a school-aged children as a part of education process in schools and the outcome of school based health education, VEGA 1/0427/17|

 |2016 – 2020||Psychosocial development of children with emotional and behavioural disorders in the system of care – longitudinal study.
 APVV-15-0012|